O4epegb/dcss-stats/README.md

 yarn dev --filter=@dcss-stats/api
 ```

-### Environment variables
+## Environment Variables

-If you want to change some environment variables only for your local development then you need to make `.env.local` file.
+If you want to change some environment variables only for your local development then you need to make a `.env.local` file.
 Check other `.env*` files or search for `NEXT_PUBLIC_` to see what variables are being used.